Skip to content

 New model lease (2021 onwards)

-Shared ownership homes purchased through the new model lease benefit from a 990-year lease, a 10-year initial repair period where the housing association covers the cost of essential repairs, and the right to staircase in 1% increments for the first 15 years.
-These improvements make the scheme significantly more buyer-friendly than the pre-2021 version.
+The new model lease gives you a 990-year lease and a 10-year initial repair period, during which the housing association pays for essential repairs.
+It also lets you staircase in steps as small as 1% for the first 15 years.
+Together these make the scheme easier on buyers than the pre-2021 version.

 Who qualifies for shared ownership?

-Shared ownership is aimed at households who cannot afford to buy a suitable home on the open market.
-To qualify, your total household income must be £80,000 or less per year, or £90,000 or less if you are buying in London.
+Shared ownership is meant for households who cannot afford a suitable home on the open market.
+The main test is income: your household must earn £80,000 a year or less to qualify, or £90,000 or less if the home is in London.

-You must be at least 18 years old and either a first-time buyer, a previous homeowner who can no longer afford to buy, or an existing shared owner looking to move.
-You should not already own another property at the time of purchase.
+You need to be at least 18.
+You can be a first-time buyer, a former homeowner who can no longer afford to buy, or someone who already part-owns a shared ownership home and wants to move.
+What you cannot do is already own another property when you buy.

-Priority is given to existing local authority or housing association tenants, members of the armed forces and their families, and people who live or work in the local area.
-Each housing association may apply additional local criteria, so it is worth checking directly with the provider managing the development you are interested in.
+Some groups go to the front of the queue: current council or housing association tenants, serving members of the armed forces and their families, and people who live or work nearby.
+Individual housing associations can add their own local rules on top, so check with the provider running the development you like.

-Shared ownership is aimed at households who cannot afford to buy a suitable home on the open market.
-To qualify, your total household income must be £80,000 or less per year, or £90,000 or less if you are buying in London.
-You must be at least 18 years old and should not already own another property at the time of purchase.
+Shared ownership is meant for households who cannot afford a suitable home on the open market.
+To qualify, your household income must be £80,000 a year or less, or £90,000 or less in London.
+You also need to be at least 18 and not already own another property when you buy.

 Income requirements